How to keep your family business and wealth structure up-to-date

 - Am I able to explain the goals of various legal entities involved?

 In our experience, financial institutions and authorities will sooner or later confront you with such questions.
 And they demand decent clarifications.

 How to simplify your family structure

 It is important to keep and to continue your family infrastructure simple and distinct.
 Understandability and logic are key in this respect.
 Simplifying means reducing the amount of involved legal entities, jurisdictions, contractual arrangements, etc. as much as possible.

 Key response for you is to review, simplify and modernise your family organisation continuously.

 It also means that the combined functions and goals – like risk securitisation, liabilities, capital structure, future generation participation, taxation, finance aspects, etc. – of your infrastructure should be meaningful, logical and defendable.
 Given the various complicated rules involved, simplifying the structure does require a careful approach.

 You benefit from a simple organisation in multiple ways.
 In part from mapping and minimising costs.
 Simplified structures downsize compliance requirements, overhead activities and consultancy involvement.
 A lean family wealth structure should also result in more efficient and effective internal management.
 Ultimately, it allows you to be more in control.
 This should help preventing that others take the 'initiative' in assessing the legal-set up of the family.

 Stay up-to-date on regulatory developments

 The enormous speed of newly and often more complicated introduced rules, regulations, guidelines, etc. impacts your family organisation even more.
 It has become crucial to gain access to both relevant and to-the-point information.
 At the moment, functions performed and economic substance represented at the level of each entity are key aspects of a modernised family structure.
 This should preserve the family reputation.
-Find more information on the latest developments about HNWI or subscribe to our mailing list.
+Find more information on the latest developments about HNWI.

 Georges FrickAttorney at law, tax adviser Associate